danpelota/danpelota.com/output/posts/geocoder-showdown-part-2/index.rst

     ----------
      20558789

 20 million addresses, ripe for geocoding!
-However, the OpenAddresses data is based on aggregated data from public sources, which often incomplete.
+Unfortunately, the OpenAddresses data is based on aggregated data from public sources which is sometimes incomplete.
 Let's check the coverage of the address fields.

 .. code-block:: sql